tungtx2408/ShoppingReactApp/README.md

 yarn install
 ```

-After you you finished installing all the required packages, open your phone emulator and start the app by these command lines:
+After you you finished installing all the required packages, connect your phone to PC or open an emulator and start the app by these command lines at the project directory:

 ```
 react-native run-android